 As with almost all other essential elements in the leaf, L-theanine is the most highly concentrated in the newest growth.
 A high quality loose leaf tea will contain the most L-theanine, and the very highest levels are usually found in green and white teas.

 Will drinking tea cause me to lose weight?

 Possibly; tea causes a slight increase in metabolic rates and encourages the body to burn lipids (fats).
 Tea increases insulin activity thereby moderating blood sugar levels.
 Most importantly, tea replaces other calorie rich drinks or foods in our diets.
 The truth is that all of these factors are minor, but combined certainly suggest that tea is PART of a healthy diet.

 The USDA said it this way: "...until we do a really comprehensive study in which we have humans drink tea and see whether they lose weight, we can't actually say that green tea makes people lose weight.
 What we can say is that it raises metabolic rates and increases fat oxidation rates.
 Those are two things that are predictive of weight loss."

-So the question is what can we accurately say?
+So the question is: what can we state definitively?
 Tea is nearly calorie-free and rich in antioxidants.
 Tea is an important part of a healthy diet and lifestyle.
 While there is not yet enough evidence to make conclusive statements about specific benefits, there are new research reports each week uncovering new potential links between tea consumption and the improvement in, or prevention of, most medical ailments.
 In a later lesson we'll answer some of the other common questions surrounding the health benefits of tea.